 With businesses only recently converting to the platform, it can be hard to know what kind of content will resonate with followers.
 There is always the fear in trying, failing and having that account as a permanent reminder of the posts that failed to get any love.

 Below you’ll find a compilation of what content is building rapport with followers, and examples from many well-known businesses both large and small.
-Look to the examples I’ve found for inspiration on how to get more followers on Instagram, meaningfully engage with your follower base on Instagram and in return, induce them to engage with you.
+Look to the examples I’ve found for inspiration on how to get more followers on Instagram, meaningfully engage with them and in return, induce them to engage with you.